-Subject to the applicable procedural law, a person may be sued as a third party in an action for warranty or guarantee or in any other third party proceedings, in the court seized of the original proceedings, unless these were instituted solely with the object of removing her/him from the jurisdiction of the court which would be competent in this case, or if it is otherwise manifestly inappropriate in view of the defendant's interests.
-If the national procedural law establishes a system of third-party notice, a person may be subject to a third-party notice in the court seized with the main proceedings.
+Subject to the applicable procedural law, a person may be sued as a third party in an action on a warranty or guarantee or in any other third-party proceedings in the court seised of the original proceedings, unless these were instituted solely with the object of removing her/him from the jurisdiction of the court which would be competent in her/his case, or if it is otherwise manifestly inappropriate in view of the defendant's interests.
+If the national procedural law establishes a system of third-party notice, a person may be subject to a thirdparty notice in the court seised with the main proceedings.